Java language binding for writing Appium Tests, conforms to W3C WebDriver Protocol

 </dependency>

 Add the JitPack repository to your build file.
-Add it in your root build.gradle at the end of repositories:
+Add it to your root build.gradle at the end of repositories:

 allprojects {